voder-ai/eslint-plugin-traceability/docs/rules/require-branch-annotation.md

 ### Options

 Property: `branchTypes` (array of AST node type strings)
 Default: `["IfStatement", "SwitchCase", "TryStatement", "CatchClause", "ForStatement", "ForOfStatement", "ForInStatement", "WhileStatement", "DoWhileStatement"]` (DEFAULT_BRANCH_TYPES)
+Allowed values: `["IfStatement", "SwitchCase", "TryStatement", "CatchClause", "ForStatement", "ForOfStatement", "ForInStatement", "WhileStatement", "DoWhileStatement"]`
+If an invalid branch type is provided, the rule will report a configuration error with a message: Value "<invalid>" should be equal to one of the allowed values.

 Example (.eslintrc.js):